sf-wdi-gaia/js-functions/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- defining and call a function
+- define and call a function
 - create a function that prints a value and a function that returns a value
 - use the keyword `this` in a function